UMC; College of Human Environmental Sciences; Department of Environmental Design; Historical Note Header graphic

 History

 The Department of Environmental Design has roots in the course "Care of the House and its Furnishings," taught by the University of Missouri-Columbia's first Home Economics leader, Jane Zabriskie, in 1900.
 The course included instruction in home construction, water supply, ventilation, heating, cleaning, and disinfecting, as well as home decoration.
 In the early 1950s, Interior Design was established as a major within the Department of Home Economics.
-In 1960 an Interior Design Section was created with the establishment of the School of Economics.
-The section was renamed Housing and Interior Design in the late 1960s and was established as a department in the College of Home Economics in the 1970s.
+In 1960 an Interior Design Section was created with the establishment of the School of Home Economics.
+The Department of Housing and Interior Design was established in the College of Home Economics in 1973.

 A graduate program in interior design began in the late 1950s and by the late 1980s masters and doctoral programs in design education, environment and behavior, and interdisciplinary historic preservation were well-established.
 In 1982, Housing and Interior Design was targeted for possible elimination as part of a proposal for sweeping cuts in academic programs at UMC; this proposal was eventually rejected by the Board of Curators.
 The department's name was changed to the Department of Environmental Design in 1989, and housing design and design management emphases were phased out at this time to refocus the undergraduate emphasis in interior design.
-Current undergraduate programs lead to a BS in interior design or interior design with a pre-architecture option.
-Graduate programs offer emphases in environment and behavior studies leading to the MA, MS or PhD degree or in environmental design with digitial media leading to the MA or MS degree.
-The department's name was changed in 2004 to Department of Architectural Studies.
+In 2004 the name again changed to the Department of Architectural Studies.

 Leadership